shivam101gaur/easyecom-assignment/README.md

 ## Functionalites Required

 7. View Mart Items
-    - Display all the items in Mart Component.
+    - Display all the items in Mart Component using Items API.
    - Show name and price of item in the card.
 8. Move items to cart
    - remove item from mart component